Swedz/tesseract-neoforge/docs/README.md

 based config API that uses a `ModConfigSpec.Builder` under the hood to keep consistent behavior!

 Refer to [CONFIGS.md](CONFIGS.md) for further information.

+## Translatable Text

+Managing translatable text entries can be cumbersome and clunky, luckily Tesseract has you covered.
+Tesseract provides a clean annotation based language management API to avoid messy enumerations of your language keys.
+This system also comes built-in with support for datagen.

+Refer to [TRANSLATABLE_TEXTS.md](TRANSLATABLE_TEXTS.md) for further information.